Image-X-Institute/TopasOpt/examples/ApertureOptimisation/README.md

 A more sensible objective function must do a few more things:

-- Read in the results,
+- Read in the latest results,
 - Extract some metrics from them
 - Calculate an objective value based on those results.

-The actual objective function we will use in this example is copied below:
+The actual objective function we will use in this example fulfills these criteria, and is copied below.
+Copy this code into TopasObjectiveFunction.py.

 ```python
 import sys